Matter-free gravitational collapse and the equivalence principle

-Recent works by Klinkhamer \citep{klinkhamer1,klinkhamer2,klinkhamer3,wang} suggest a return to \textit{degenerate} wormholes, where it all began.
+Recent works by Klinkhamer \citep{klinkhamer1,klinkhamer2,klinkhamer3} and Wang\citep{wang} suggest a return to \textit{degenerate} wormholes, where it all began.
 The Klinkhamer wormhole metric is a direct generalization of the Einstein-Rosen metric.
 The generalization is that the radius \(b\) of a Klinkhamer wormhole can be larger than the gravitational radius, which ensures traversability.
 Constructed in complete analogy with the Einstein-Rosen metric, the Klinkhamer metric is also \textit{degenerate}.
 Therefore, it should also be described not by the standard Einstein equations but by regularized equations—for the same reason that Einstein and Rosen did so in 1935.
-Like the Einstein-Rosen wormhole, the Klinkhamer wormhole is a matter-free source of a gravitational field, i.e. it possesses gravitational mass.
-By the equivalence principle, this must also imply that the Klinkhamer wormhole possesses an inertial mass.
+Analogously to the Einstein–Rosen wormhole, the Klinkhamer wormhole constitutes a vacuum (purely geometric) solution that possesses an effective gravitational mass \(M\), without the need to invoke any additional matter sources.

 This naturally raises the question: can such an object be stationary?
 The reason for this question is purely physical: as a "self-gravitating" object, the Klinkhamer wormhole should exhibit a tendency to contract, i.e. to gravitational collapse.
 This allows us to consider the dynamics and gravitational collapse of a \textit{degenerate} wormhole within a specific and well-controlled model.
 This problem is interesting both in itself and in light of a recent criticism of the Klinkhamer wormhole \citep{feng}, which points to the lack of uniqueness of the solution to the Cauchy problem in this class of metrics.